What are proton pump inhibitors (PPIs)?

 Proton Pump Inhibitors and Death

-Hundreds of PPI lawsuits have been filed centralized into a multidistrict litigation (MDL) in the U.S. District for New Jersey.
-Judge Claire C. Cecchi is overseeing the MDL.
-Plaintiffs in the MDL are suing PPI manufacturers after developing kidney damage (including acute interstitial nephritis and acute renal failure) linked to the use of PPI.
+Thousands of PPI lawsuits have been centralized into multidistrict litigation (MDL) under Judge Claire C. Cecchi in the U.S. District for New Jersey.
+Plaintiffs in the MDL are suing PPI manufacturers after developing kidney damage, including acute interstitial nephritis and acute renal failure, linked to the use of PPI.

 PPI injuries named in lawsuits: